junglok/tem-docs/docs/apps/cryodrgn.md

 ## 2. Workspace Setup & PBS Job Submission

 The GSDC TEM cluster uses PBSPro as its job scheduler.
-Since the cryoDRGN model training process heavily relies on GPU computation, you must not run it directly on the login node.
+Since the CryoDRGN model training process heavily relies on GPU computation, you must not run it directly on the login node.
 Instead, you need to write a **PBSPro batch script** and submit the job to a queue with GPU resources.

 ### Recommended Directory Structure